The Open Molecules 2025 (OMol25) Dataset, Evaluations, and Models: Outlook and future directions

 \section{Outlook and future directions}

 \omol~is the first dataset of its kind to span the breadth of major chemistry domains (inorganic, organic, biochemistry) at a high level of theory.
 However, we recognize that gaps in the coverage of chemical space still exist.
-For example, the \omol~dataset does not include any of the radioactive elements after bismuth (\textit{e.g.}, actinides), metal complexes with intermediate spin, or structures which might arise in polymer materials.
-Furthermore, the coverage of certain classes of materials such as lanthanides complexes, multimetallic structures, and solvated protonated organic molecules and metal complexes are relatively limited.
-Although baseline models trained on \omol~may still be suitable for these applications, it has yet to be demonstrated.
+For example, the \omol~dataset does not include any of the radioactive elements after bismuth (\textit{e.g.}, actinides) or structures which might arise in polymer materials.
+Furthermore, the coverage of certain classes of materials such as lanthanides complexes, multimetallic structures, and solvated protonated organic molecules and metal complexes are relatively limited, although baseline models trained on \omol~may still be suitable for these applications.
 We invite the community to explore its capabilities to help inform future dataset development.

 Baseline models trained on \omol~have demonstrated great potential for MLIPs to be highly accurate across a wide range of chemical tasks.
-With models like eSEN-md achieving average energy and force errors as low as 1.2 meV/atom (71 meV) and 12.3 meV/\angs, respectively, across all test splits; \omol’s combination of scale, diversity, quality, and complexity represents a significant leap in molecular DFT datasets for training MLIPs.
+With models like UMA-M-1.1 and UMA-S-1.2 achieving average energy and force errors as low as 1.38 kcal/mol and 1.07 kcal/mol, respectively, across all test splits; \omol’s combination of scale, diversity, quality, and complexity represents a significant leap in molecular DFT datasets for training MLIPs.